fonnesbeck/du_pymc_tutorial/slides.md

 - Gives you point estimates with error bars
 - p-values are confusing (what's the probability that the null hypothesis is true?
 NOT what p-values tell you!)
 - Confidence intervals have a weird interpretation: "If we repeated this study 100 times, 95% of the confidence intervals would contain the true value"
-- Focuses on rejecting null hypotheses rather than quantifying effects
+- Focuses on rejecting null hypotheses rather than quantifying effects (p-values)

 Bayesian Statistics:
 - Gives you the full distribution of possible parameter values